 - Changes to the procedure and time frame for data retention, reporting data breaches and responding to subject access requests.

 - A requirement to be more transparent in relation to how personal data is used.

 - More rights for the individuals whose personal data is processed.

 - The requirement to appoint a data protection officer in certain circumstances.

-All businesses need to review their processes and documentation and ensure they are compliant before 25 May 2018.
-You may need to implement, change or review:
+All businesses need to be compliant, as such you may need to implement, change or review:

 - The personal data you collect, store and how you use such data.

 - The legal basis for using the personal data and if consent is required.

 - Employment contracts.